 5 Roof Selling Tips to Convince Homeowners

 Using drone footage or photos, show them how the shingles are clawing inward or how one section is sagging and explain why that is a problem so that they understand why replacing their roof is necessary.
+AccuLynx integrates with both SkyMeasure and EagleView, so drone images can be uploaded directly into an AccuLynx account.
 Side by side photos of a healthy versus a damaged roof can also help put things in perspective.
+AccuLynx’s mobile Camera App makes taking pictures of a roof and comparing them easy, allowing you to show your customers just how badly their roof needs replacing.
+The mobile Camera App also allows you to highlight, notate, and edit photos to clearly point out areas of concern.

-Storm damage is a little easier to sell to a customer because there is clear damage they can see, (and they likely experienced the storm) but you should still go the extra step and explain how the damage could pose a problem further down the line.
+Storm damage can be easier to sell to a customer because it is clear to see, (and they likely experienced the storm) but you should still go the extra step and explain how the damage could pose a problem further down the line.
+By calling out areas that need immediate attention and potential hazards, you’re building trust with the homeowner and allowing them to understand what needs to be done and why.
+The insurance restoration process can be new, or tough to navigate for many homeowners, so taking extra time to discuss details can help you close the deal.

 One of the hardest to defend but arguably most important reasons to replace a roof is for preventative measures.
 While small damages can sometimes be patched up or even left alone, doing so can lead to larger problems down the road.
 Damage costs can be astronomical, so it is often a smarter move to simply replace a damaged roof and avoid any serious damage rather than patch it up for a cheaper price.